jorgeroldan5/Supply-Chain-Optimization/README.md

    ```

 ### Project Summary
-An e-commerce shipping company is seeing 60% of deliveries arrive late, driving poor customer satisfaction.
-To determine what is causing the delays, a sample of 10,999 were analyzed and used to train a classification model.
-The logistic regression results show higher discounts are a primary driver of late delivery.
+An e-commerce shipping company is experiencing 60% late deliveries, leading to poor customer satisfaction.
+To understand the drivers of delay, we analyzed 10,999 shipment records and trained three classification models: (1) Logistic Regression, (2) Random Forests, and (3) Histogram-based Gradient Boosting.
+Based on recall and F1-score, Logistic Regression was the most appropriate for this use case.
+The model indicates that higher discounts are a primary driver of late delivery, suggesting promotions are creating demand spikes that the current supply chain cannot absorb.

 #### Project Objectives
 1. Find drivers of lateness across product and logistics features.